HVA-FRC-3824/AndroidLearning/Project_3_-_Custom_Views/Custom Views - Part 1.md

 inflater.inflate(R.layout.your_layout, this);
   ```

 Once you have inflated the layout you will need to setup your label.
-The goal is that someone can use your widget and there would be an attribute that they set to the text for their widget.
+The goal is that someone can use your widget and there would be an attribute that they set to the text for their widget's label.
 To set up attributes you need to open `attrs.xml` under values.
 If it doesn't exist then you should create it.
 It should look like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>